-Among the original features which are to be preserved are boundary walls with coping, green painted timberwork and architectural details such as moulded hoods above windows, transom lights and arched doors with integral fanlights which highlight the significance of this important settlement within the Borders and Scotland as a whole. .
+Among the original features which are to be preserved are boundary walls with coping, green painted timberwork and architectural details such as moulded hoods above windows, transom lights and arched doors with integral fanlights which highlight the significance of this important settlement within the Borders and Scotland as a whole.

-“Boundary walls with coping are also an important feature within the conservation area and these too should be retained.
-All of these details and other physical features of the village such as the green-painted timberwork highlight the significance of such an important settlement within the Borders and indeed in Scotland as a whole.”
+Boundary walls with coping are an important feature within the conservation area which should be retained.
+All of these details and other physical features of the village such as the green-painted timberwork highlight the significance of such an important settlement within the Borders and indeed in Scotland as a whole.